Language

 Frequently Asked Questions

-Astable mode produces a continuous square wave that oscillates indefinitely between HIGH and LOW states.
-Monostable mode generates a single pulse of a fixed duration when triggered, then returns to its stable LOW state.
+Astable mode produces a continuous square wave that oscillates indefinitely between HIGH and LOW.
+Monostable mode fires a single pulse of a fixed duration when triggered, then settles back to its stable LOW state, so it needs a trigger to fire again.

 What are E24 standard resistor values?